 Anslut till seminariet från PC, Mac, Linux, iOS eller Android via Zoom

-The seminar can be accessed through Zoom, and the seminar will open shortly before 13:00.
+The seminar can be accessed through Zoom, and it will open shortly before 14:00.
 We would kindly ask you to keep the video off and mute the microphone during the seminar.
 At the end of the session there will be an opportunity to ask questions through Zoom.
 In case there will be any updates about the event, these will be posted on this website.